OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ## Office application and platform support

-The APIs described in this article are available in Excel, PowerPoint, and Word as part of the [RibbonApi 1.1](/javascript/api/requirement-sets/common/ribbon-api-requirement-sets) requirement set.
+The APIs described in this article are available in **Excel**, **PowerPoint**, and **Word** as part of the [RibbonApi 1.1](/javascript/api/requirement-sets/common/ribbon-api-requirement-sets) requirement set.
 To learn how to test for platform support with requirement sets, see [Office versions and requirement sets](../develop/office-versions-and-requirement-sets.md).

 ## Shared runtime required